algorithmx/book/Golovanov.Chapter-07-all.md

 x_b - x_a
 \end{bmatrix},$$

-perpendicular to segment \( AB, \) passing through its midpoint, and the straight line
+perpendicular to segment $AB,$ passing through its midpoint, and the straight line

 $$\begin{bmatrix}
 x \\